 The reference variable will appear on the screen.
 The blue hashing behind the variable indicates that it has been selected.

-Node
+Node objects

 can be linked together

-to form linked lists, by using the next
+to form linked lists, by using the next field to link to the

-next Node
+next Node object.

-or through one next
+or through one next referenced by a

-Node
+Node reference variable.

-reference in a reachable object can be used as
+The next reference in a reachable object can be used as

 the source or destination in an assignment.

-The next
+The next reference disk

 in an unreachable object is shown in gray instead of black.